schlitzered/CatWeazle/README.md

 The definition can be found, when running the api server, [here](http://localhost:9000/static/swagger/index.html)

-The FQDN is constructed based on an so called "dns_indicator" which currently must contain the placeholder "NUM", as well as on the "domain_suffix" from the configuration.
+The FQDN is constructed based on an so called "dns_indicator" which currently must contain the placeholder "NUM", as well as on the "domain_suffix/" from the configuration.

 The placeholder NUM will be replaced with the next free number, based on what other instances already use the same indicator.